Back to Data Sources

 How Township Canada shows it

-Geothermal tenure appears in the alternative-energy section of the Energy tab on the parcel report, next to petroleum and CCS tenure.
+Geothermal tenure has its own free map layer - toggle it from the Energy category in the layers panel.
+For Energy Bundle subscribers, geothermal agreements also appear in the alternative-energy section of the Energy tab on the parcel report, next to petroleum and CCS tenure.
 It rounds out the picture for developers evaluating a parcel for more than conventional production.

 Screenshot to add (/images/learn/data-sources/geothermal-tenure/geothermal-report-section.png): the parcel report Energy tab listing an intersecting geothermal agreement with holder, status, and LSD coverage.